INRIA/scikit-learn-mooc/jupyter-book/linear_models/linear_models_module_intro.md

 <!-- Give the learning objectives -->

-The objective in the module are the following:
+This module's objectives are for you to:

 - understand the linear models parametrization;
-- implication of linear models in both regression and classification;
+- understand the implication of linear models in both regression and classification;
 - get intuitions of linear models applied in higher dimensional dataset;
-- understand the effect of regularization on how to set it;
+- understand the effect of regularization and how to set it;
 - understand how linear models can be used even with data showing non-linear relationship with the target to be predicted.